Understanding Your Place-Based POI Strategy

 E1_Embark_Onboarding_Meeting

 To get the information we will gather information from a variety of sources on the individual places in your destination that are major drivers of tourism.
 Your national parks, event venues, museums, convention & event centers, resorts, state parks attractions and so on.
 This list of places is informed by our work with over 190 destinations large and small, rural and urban.
-We gather these places from a variety of sources, like the National Park Service, our Predict HQ event data, TripAdvisor and even your website.
-These are what we call your primary places of impact and are the reasons people plan a trip to your destination.
-We want you to be able to track these places by name as individual places of interest.

 We add to this list the places where visitors spend money and the rest of their time while in your destination.
 These are hotels, restaurants, retail places, parks and so forth.
 This is where most of the economic activity related to travel happens.
 We want to be able to track these using a sample of places and grouping them together into categories – we don’t need to track every single place for these categories to be meaningful to you – and we make these available in the platform by category.
 Should you need to see these places individually, as in a convention visitation analysis, for example, we can always include these as individual places in a dynamic visualization.
 For your day-to-day analysis, you’re best served looking at these as a group.